roboflow/inference/README.md

 This will pull the proper image for your machine, start it in development mode, and run you through a wizard to configure the server to run inference locally.

+In development mode, a Jupyter notebook server with a quickstart guide runs on [`localhost:9002`](http://localhost:9002).
+Dive in there for a whirlwind tour of your new Inference Server's functionality!

 If you linked [an API key](https://app.roboflow.com/settings/api) during setup, your device will now show up in your [Roboflow](https://app.roboflow.com) account and you can [start building & deploying Workflows in the UI](https://app.roboflow.com/workflows).
 Otherwise, interact with the server via its API.

 Now you're ready to connect to your camera streams and [start building](https://inference.roboflow.com/workflows/create_and_run/).